Tom Longboat: Athletic history

-Longboat served as a dispatch runner in France in World War I while maintaining a professional career.
+Longboat was a dispatch runner in France in World War I while maintaining a professional career.
 He was twice wounded and twice declared dead while serving in Belgium.
 Stories said that he had entered a communication trench which was buried by an exploding shell, where he and his comrades were trapped for six days (albeit with sufficient oxygen and provisions) before being rescued.
 However, Longboat himself debunked that particular myth in an interview with Lou Marsh in 1919.
 He retired following the war.

 While officially an amateur, Longboat had lost only three total races, one of which was his first, the Victoria Day race.
 By the time he had turned professional, he owned two national track records and several unofficial world records.
-After joining the professional ranks, he set world records for the 24 and 32-kilometre races and had nearly set the world record for 19 kilometres.
+After joining the professional ranks, he set world records for the 24- and 32-kilometre races and had nearly set the world record for 19 kilometres.